graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ### Action Invocation Completed

-This event is raised when a controller completes the invocation of an action method and a result is created.
+This event is recorded when a controller completes the invocation of an action method and a result is created.

 **Important Properties**